 the cross frame pieces are on the beams.

 the frames are on the vertical supports

 Cut Out The Frame Pieces

 Cut out the length of the frame along with the end frame pieces.
-This can be cut on the miter saw with a stop block clamped to the fence.
+This can be cut on the mitre saw with a stop block clamped to the fence.

 Once all the frames pieces are cut, assembly of the frames can take place.

-Stand up three frames with long side on the ground and parallel to each other with about 3’ spacing, dosesn’t have to be precise but close enough.
+Stand up three frames with long side on the ground and parallel to each other with about 3’ spacing, doesn’t have to be precise but close enough.

 Align vertical support piece to the marks on the frames (a little adjustment here and there is needed), and hold the speed square to ensure the alignment, shoot a nail (or a screw) through

 Continue until two end supports are in place.
 Lift the frame a little and slide two vertical pieces under the assembly, repeat the second process.